Tuesday, October 19, 2021

 Richards brilliantly used a 12-string to bring out the melancholy feeling that was his original inspiration in "Wild Horses".

 Andy Warhol designed the album cover for Sticky Fingers.
 This song features Bobby Keys playing saxophone, Rocky Dijon on percussion, and Billy Preston on organ.
-Keys and Price joined the group for their 1970 European tour after the album.
+Keys and Jim Price (trumpet & trombone) joined the group for their 1970 European tour after the album.
 The long sax solo on the end wasn't planned, but Keys kept playing while the tape ran and Richards loved it.
 Enjoy "Can't You Hear Me Knocking?".

 Jagger wrote most of this song before Taylor joined the group.
 He composed the chord progression in 1968 while on vacation with Faithfull in Italy, and the two teamed to write some of the lyrics.